tapvis/XCUISDK/README.md

 }
 ```

-You assign it a name (for better error reporting) and a array of ```candidate elements```.
-Candidate elements is an array of XCUIElements that are used to locate an element on screen.
-If an element cannot be found, the XCUISDK tries to find the other candidate elements until one is visible, or none is visible which leads to a failing test.
+You assign it a name (for better error reporting) and an array of ```candidate elements```. ```candidateElements``` is an array of XCUIElements that are used to locate an element on screen.
+If an element cannot be found, the XCUISDK tries to find the other candidate elements until one is visible, or none is visible, which leads to a failing test.

 See the following example of a function that returns an instance of ```UIElement```: